Balance of payments, international investment position and external debt of the Russian Federation

 Main components of the balance of payments of the Russian Federation, in billions of US dollars

-The current account surplus in Q2 2025 decreased to $4.0 billion from $17.9 billion in the previous quarter (Fig. 1) due to both a reduction of trade balance surplus and an increase in deficit in balance on services and balance on investment income.
+The current account surplus in Q4 2025 decreased to $9.4 billion from $11.2 billion in the previous quarter (Fig. 1) due to the decline of trade balance surplus.

 Main components of the current account, in billions of US dollars